jeninh/hackmas-day-11/README.md

 bun astro add tailwind
 ```

-## 3) Making a blog structure
+## 3) The structure

-To create a blog structure, we will need to set up a few directories and files.

-Your `src` directory should look like this:
+The final structure of the project should look like this:

 ```src
 ├── assets